rianying/SMT-2/Aplikasi Basis Data/latihanddl2.md

 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.

-MariaDB [(none)]> crate database db_les_private;
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MariaDB server version for the right syntax to use near 'crate database db_les_private' at line 1
 MariaDB [(none)]> create database db_les_private;
 Query OK, 1 row affected (0.004 sec)